Lisbon with Kids: Things to Do and Itinerary for 3 Days

 The Homeboat Company Parque das Nações

-The only downside is that you’re not right in the center of Lisbon, but it is only 30 minutes by metro.
+The only catch is that it’s not in the city center—about 30 minutes by metro.

 To The Homeboat Company Parque das Nações